Joe Szakos

-Joe Szakos (born March 8, 1954) is a community organizer and author.
+Joe Szakos (born March 8, 1954) is an American community organizer and author.
 He was coordinator of Kentuckians for the Commonwealth (KFTC) from 1981 to 1993, and was the executive director of Virginia Organizing from 1994 to 2017.
 After stepping down from the directorship, he became the Lynchburg Chapter organizer until his retirement in November 2020.

 Early life

 Joseph Szakos was born March 8, 1954, in Greensburg, Pennsylvania.
 His paternal grandparents were Hungarian immigrants, and his maternal grandparents were Italian immigrants.
 He earned a bachelor's degree from Washington and Jefferson College, graduating in 1976 with honors in political science and sociology.
 He earned a master's degree from the School of Social Service Administration at the University of Chicago in 1979.